kohkimakimoto/cofu/docs/resources_resource.md

 }

--- you can use varilabes in the recipe. print(var.variable1) print(var.variable2)
+-- you can use varilabes passed with `resource`.
+They are not global variables passed by `-var` or `-var-file` options. print(var.variable1) print(var.variable2)
 ```